 “When it comes to museums, VR is the gateway to the past”

-Once you’ve brought the past into the present and you’ve recreated classic pieces in real (or rather, virtual) life, the last thing left to do is bring the exhibit to you.
-This technology is the perfect medium to create a virtual museum, people can enjoy from the comforts of their own home.
-Imagine wanting to wander the MoMA museum in New York but you can’t afford the plane ticket.
+VR is the perfect medium for building a virtual museum that people can access from the comfort of their sofa.
+Got an urge to wander the halls of MoMA but you can’t afford the plane ticket to New York?
 A VR version is the next best thing to being there.

-For a virtual reality tour of the Natural History museum, Sky commissioned a new experience, called “Hold the World”, which allowed users to handle fossils from wherever they were in the world.
-And, for those Attenborough fans out there, a hologram version of Sir David himself guided users through the experience, offering an up close experience, that takes museums one step further.
-Rather than simply transposing the museum into a virtual experience, what this does well, is create a new level of interactivity – almost a whole new exhibit in itself.
+As an added bonus for any Attenborough fans out there, a hologram version of Sir David himself will guide users through ‘Hold The World’, offering an up-close experience, that takes the potential of the virtual museum one step further.
+Rather than mapping an existing museum into a virtual realm, what this experience promises to do well is create a whole new level of interactivity – almost a whole new exhibit in itself.

-With such exciting applications for museums and a whole host of ways to interact in new, immersive ways, we could all be witnessing the past, present and future in full VR form.
-But it shouldn’t be seen as a medium to replace museums – more a way to add an extra layer, which helps us connect to the wider world around us.
+With all this said, it’s important that VR isn’t seen as a medium to replace museums.
+Instead, it’s an invaluable way to add an extra layer, a piece of connective tissue that allows visitors to understand the wider world around us.
 Whether you’re wandering the mind of an artist, or reliving the Bronze Age, Virtual Reality is the future.